 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Miami-Dade County Women's Detention Center is a medium-security detention center located at 1401 NW 7th Ave Miami, FL which is operated locally by the Dade County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Miami-Dade Women's Detention is a detention center located at 1401 NW 7th Ave Miami, FL which is operated locally by the Dade County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Dade County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Miami Police Department who do not have their own long-term lock-up.
+Dade County accepts inmates from surrounding towns, Miami Police Department, and the US Marshal's Service.

 You can keep in contact with inmates by telephone, mail and in-person visitation.
 All mail is opened and checked and there are restrictions on what you can send.
 You can set up prepaid calling online to receive calls from an inmate.
 Visitation schedules are different for each facility.